Penomatikus/imgurDiscoverer/README.md

 | `-XX:InitiatingHeapOccupancyPercent=0` | Percentage of the (entire) heap occupancy to start a concurrent GC cycle.
 It is used by GCs that trigger a concurrent GC cycle based on the occupancy of the entire heap, not just one of the generations (e.g., G1).
 A value of 0 denotes 'do constant GC cycles'.
 The default value is 45. [(link)](http://www.oracle.com/technetwork/java/javase/tech/vmoptions-jsp-140102.html#G1Options) |
 **Note**: Still working on the best options[], since this is new territory for me.
 Please provide suggestions!

+#### The math
+If you ever wonder why 99% of the found hashes are only five signs long and if you interested in the mathematical explanation, then go-ahead reading.
+( the math is under construction )